evgkrsk/reqs-up/README.md

 It tries to fetch remote url (only git supported at moment) and bump up version to latest one.

-It is assumed that all urls is accesible or public (i.e. may be cloned by "git clone" run without authentication).
+It is assumed that all urls is accesible or public (i.e. may be view by "git ls-remote" without manual authentication).

+Note: all comments in YAML will be LOST (PR-s welcome)!

 # Examples